1963 Elva Mk7 (S-spec)

 Ownership History:

-Around 1966, Appleby sold the Elva to Butch Owsley of Aptos, Califlornia.
+Around 1966, Appleby sold the Elva to Butch Owsley of Aptos, California.
 Owsley kept the car until at least until 1968.
 The file contains a dyno report for Owsley dated 10/10/67.
 Owsley was very successful with the car.
 It was still painted red, but now sported gold leaf trim.

 Owsley sold the car to Bunny Ribbs from San Jose, California in the late 1960s.
 Ribbs raced the Elva for several years before selling it to Jack Blake of Point Richmond, California around 1972.
 The files with the car contain Blake’s SCCA log book showing the car racing starting in early 1973 through 1975.

 The next known owner was Norman Martin of Denver, Colorado.
 He bought the Elva as a roller and resold it to Thor Thorson from the Seattle, Washington area in 1987.
+Thorson, a long time and well known U.S. Elva enthusiast and collector, had the Elva restored at Elva specialists Vintage Racing Motors in Redmond, Washington.
+Thorson then raced the Elva from 1991 through 2009.

 The Elva Mk7 was then sold to its current owner who raced it from 2019 through 2023.
-The car was then subject to frame-up restoration by Elva specialists, Vintage Racing Motors of Redmond, Washington.
-The work included Mk7S updates, such as wider wheels and larger brakes.
-The receipts, which will be included with the car, total over $60,000 for this work.
+During that time the car was damaged in an accident, and went back to Vintage Racing Motors for another frame up redo.
+The receipts, which are included with the car, total over $60,000.
+The car remains in its fully restored condition as can be seen in the photos below.

 Description